 User feedback helps us make informed choices about our mobile app development process.
 So how do we get awesome feedback — and lots of it?
 Experience shows that in-app surveys get higher response rates than other survey methods, but what else do you need in order to get the best answers?
 A survey targeting strategy.
 You’ll need to use the right tools, ask the right questions, and target properly for maximum impact.

 This guide features specific tips for Instabug users, but anyone can learn from the targeting tips and principles shared here.
 Consider this your introduction to survey strategy for mobile apps.
-We’ll start with setting goals, and then learn how to target the right users, and then we’ll look at how to send perfectly-timed surveys.
+We’ll start with setting goals, and then learn how to target the right users, and then we’ll look at how to send perfectly-timed mobile app surveys.

 - Setting goals for your surveys